-Maria Montessori believed that motor activities played an important role in the education of the child.
+Maria Montessori believed that Fine motor and Gross motor activities played an important role in the education of the child.
 The curriculum involves a series of physical activities, exercises, and kinesthetics that help in the development of muscles and improves muscle memory.

 - Principle of Development from within :

 The children in Montessori schools become educated on the basis of their own natural curiosity.
 The school should provide children with an appropriate environment and materials to unfold their inner potentialities.

 Dr. Maria Montessori was a visionary who single-handedly revolutionized the education system.
 She created the pedagogical tool on the basis of the following ideas and philosophy.